 Security awareness statistics provided by Webroot, a company that first started in 1997, show that programs that combine phishing attack simulations with interactive training sessions are more than twice as effective as programs that offer phishing simulations alone.
 Meanwhile, Webroot’s corporate office is in Broomfield, CO.

 This Charleston, SC-based company began operating in 2008.
 PhishLabs offers a training program that involves microlearning and phishing simulations.
 The simulations get “based on real-world threats that are likely to land in inboxes.”
-The PhishLabs corporate office is in Charleston, SC.

 Founded in 1998, InfoSec has trained over 160,000 individuals in over 100 different IT-related courses.
 The InfoSec IQ training tool grades users on 22 “measurable security behaviors.”
-InfoSec’s corporate office is in Madison, WI.
+Meanwhile, InfoSec’s corporate office is in Madison, WI.